-Abusive behaviour can be in any form; emotional, physical or financial.
-It can affect the well being of your marriage, your mental state and can impact your life deeply.
+Abusive behavior can be in any form; emotional, physical, or financial.
+It can affect the well being of your marriage, your mental state, and can impact your life deeply.

 1. Physical abuse

-Domestic violence or physical abuse is often done when your husband tries to control you.
-He clearly has an anger issue and uses violence as a means to control his partner and solve issues, on his terms.
+Domestic violence or physical abuse can involve an abusive husband trying to control you.
+He may have an anger issue and may use violence as a means to control you as his partner and solve issues, on his terms.

-Do not stand it at all and take measures for your safety.
+Do not stand for it at all and take measures for your safety.
 Communication is important and so is involving a marriage counselor (if you think the issue can be solved with therapy).

 2. Verbal abuse

-Does your husband yell at you or treat you badly in front of his friends and family?
+Does your abusive husband yell at you or treat you badly in front of his friends and family?

 3. Financial abuse

 Stand up for yourself and ensure you are independent in some way or the other, keep a separate bank account (that only you access).
 If nothing works & your partner is way too controlling, then leave.

 4. Emotional abuse

 If not, then know that you deserve better.
-Try your best to help him and the situation but if it does not work out at all, then it’s wise to move on!
+Try your best to help him and the situation, but if it does not work out at all, then it’s wise to move on!